 - Ground Cinnamon: We’re using cinnamon in the banana bread batter as well as the cinnamon swirl.

 - Sugar: You need regular white granulated sugar for the cinnamon swirl, so you can go ahead and use that in the bread as well.
 If you’d like, feel free to use brown sugar in the bread batter instead.

 - Butter: You need 4 Tablespoons (1/2 a stick, or 57g) of butter for this loaf.
 The bread bakes up moist and tender from the Greek yogurt, bananas, and cinnamon swirl, so there really isn’t any need for more butter.

-- Ripe Bananas: You need about 3 large bananas or 4 medium bananas—and the riper, the better.
+- Ripe Bananas: You need about 3 large bananas or 4 medium bananas—and the riper, the better, just like I recommend for Nutella swirl peanut butter banana bread.
 You can use thawed frozen bananas, too.
 See How to Freeze & Thaw Bananas for Baking.

 - Plain Yogurt: Regular or Greek, any fat percentage.
 If you don’t have yogurt, you can substitute sour cream.

 The batter comes together easily.
 I usually use my electric mixer to mash bananas, but a fork or potato masher work too.
 Since this batter requires creamed butter and sugar, I usually mash up the bananas first, remove them from the bowl, then add the butter and sugar to cream.
 (I don’t even clean out the bowl—no need.)

 Expect a thick batter: